NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 Displaying colorized images, with a colorbar and axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``stereo_gui`` can have images be colorized on-the-fly
+``stereo_gui`` can have images be colorized on-the-fly by mapping intensities to
-by mapping intensities to colors of a given colormap.
-The results
+colors of a given colormap.
+The results are plotted with a colorbar and axes
+(with ticks).

-are be plotted with a colorbar and axes (with ticks).
+CSV files can be shown with a colorbar as well.

 An example invocation is as follows::